livewire/docs/source/docs/quickstart.blade.md

 ## View it in the browser {#view-in-browser}

-Now load the page you included Livewire on in the browser.
+Load the page you included Livewire on in the browser.
 You should see "Hello World!".

 ## Add "counter" functionality {#add-counter}